ProgrammeFull time - 6 months

 You will be awarded the NZQF credits for this programme.

-If you're a New Zealand citizen or permanent resident are between 16 to 19 years old, you can apply to study regardless of the qualifications you've achieved at school.
+If you're a New Zealand citizen or permanent resident, you can apply to study regardless of the qualifications you've achieved at school.

 If English isn't your first language, you may be required to provide evidence of your English language skills.
 Refer to the Acceptable Alternatives Chart or contact us for an assessment.